 Few Christmas flicks manage to feel as magical and earnest as this one.
 Arthur Christmas revolves around Arthur, Santa’s clumsy son, who discovers that one little girl will be left without a Christmas present because of a mishap.
 He decides to save the day and goes on an adventure with a little help from his grandfather, an enthusiastic elf and a fleet of magical but untrained reindeer.

 Arthur Christmas has a lot going for it, including some great animation.
 The story is clever and emotional, the jokes land, the characters have plenty of personality and the effects are wildly imaginative.
-Stream it on Stan.
+Stream it on Netflix.
 You’ll be filled with holiday joy in no time.